JustinTheyskens/Healthcare-Translation-Web-App-with-Generative-AI/README.md

 A web-based prototype that enables real-time, multilingual translation between patients and healthcare providers.
 This application should convert spoken input into text, provide a live transcript, and offer a translated version with audio playback.

 ## Core Functionalities:
 - Voice-to-Text with Generative AI: Convert spoken input into a text transcript, using AI to enhance transcription accuracy, especially for medical terms.
-- Real-Time Translation and Audio Playback: Provide real-time translation of the transcript with a "Speak" button for audio playback.
+- Audio Playback: Provide an audio playback of a written transcript.
-- Mobile-First Design: Ensure the app is responsive and optimized for mobile and desktop use.
+- Translation: Provide a translation of the written transcript.

 ## Technical Requirements:
 - Generative AI Tools: Use generative AI (OpenAI) for both translation and coding assistance.
 - Speech Recognition API: Integrate a speech recognition API (Google Speech-to-Text).
 - Deployment Platform: Deploy on a platform like Vercel, V0, or Cursor.
 Provide a live link.